alwaysai/multi-stream-framework/README.md

 ## Notes
 * Configuration files used for the application can be found under the `config` directory
-* Configuration can be custom handled at the application level.
-Examples of that can be found in the `config.py` scripts for each application in the applications directory.
-* `app_shared.py` script contains shared resources that would be shared between applications.
+* `app_shared.py` script contains process-safe shared resources that would be shared between applications.
-* The detector application is configured to run with `test.mp4` in the `videos` directory.
-Please add a sample video in the directory to run or set it to appropriate path in the configuration file.

 To change the computer vision model, the engine and accelerator, and add additional dependencies read [this guide](https://alwaysai.co/docs/application_development/configuration_and_packaging.html).